rachartier/tiny-glimmer.nvim/README.md

     -- Only use if you have a transparent background -- It will override the highlight group background color for `to_color` in all animations transparency_color = nil,
+     -- Animation configurations
     animations = {
         fade = {
             max_duration = 400,
             min_duration = 300,
             easing = "outQuad",
             chars_for_max_duration = 10,
+            from_color = "Visual", -- Highlight group or hex color
+            to_color = "Normal", -- Same as above
         },
         reverse_fade = {
             max_duration = 380,
             min_duration = 300,
             easing = "outBack",
             chars_for_max_duration = 10,
+            from_color = "Visual",
+            to_color = "Normal",
         },
         bounce = {
             max_duration = 500,
             min_duration = 400,
             chars_for_max_duration = 20,
             oscillation_count = 1,
+            from_color = "Visual",
+            to_color = "Normal",
         },
         left_to_right = {
             max_duration = 350,